-With the reduction in working capital and the initiatives taken to manage liquidity, the resulting inflow of cash resulted in a reduction in the overdraft and bank borrowings.
-As a result, the Group's net debt reduced by 66% to \$17.9 million.
+With the reduction in working capital and the initiatives taken to manage liquidity, the resulting inflow of cash was used to repay the overdraft and to reduce borrowings.
+As a result, the Group's net debt reduced by 66% to \$17.9million.
 With the reduction in net debt, the Group's gearing ratio (ratio of net debt to total capital), reduced significantly to 15% compared to 35% in the previous year.
 When the economic conditions improve, these funds will be redrawn and reinvested in working capital, commensurate with the increase in trading activity.

-Largely due to the reduction in inventory holdings and debtors, total assets reduced 12% to \$191.0million.
+Largely due to the reduction in inventory holdings and time debtors, total assets reduced 12% to \$191.0million